 In 2012-13, the Bulldogs improved even further, compiling a 9-2 regular season record and a fourth place finish at the Ivy League Swimming and Diving Championships.

 In 2013-14, Wise guided the team to an 8-3 regular season record and finished fourth at the Ivy League Championships again.
 The Bulldogs hosted the HYP meet, finishing only 35 points behind Princeton and setting five Kiphuth Exhibition Pool records.
-Seven team records were broken during the season, and Wise coached sophomore Brian Hogan at the NCAA Championships.
+Seven team records were broken during the season, and Wise coached sophomore Brian Hogan at the NCAA Men's Division I Swimming and Diving Championships.

 2014-15 was the Bulldogs' best yet under Wise.
 The team went 8-2 in the regular season, and finished third at Ivies.
-The highlight of the regular season was a 181-172 victory over a nationally ranked Penn State team; it was the first time Yale had defeated a Big 10 program since 1942, when the Elis beat Michigan.
+The highlight of the regular season was a 181-172 victory over a nationally ranked Penn State team; it was Yales first victory against the Big 10 program since 1942, when the Elis beat Michigan.
 Yale sent three swimmers—senior Rob Harder, Hogan and freshman Kei Hyogo— to the NCAA Championships.
 Hyogo finished 15th in the 1,650-yard freestyle, putting Yale in an elite group of programs to score points at the Championships.

 Under Wise, the Bulldogs have also enjoyed great academic success.
-They posted the best grade-point average in the country for six straight semesters, and ranked second nationally in the fall of 2014.
+They posted the best grade-point average in the country in seven of the last nine semesters, including six straight from Fall 2012-Fall 2014.

 During his tenure as an assistant to Frank Keefe, Wise helped Yale swimmers set 22 university records and win 16 individual and two relay Ivy League Championship titles.
 In addition, two of his swimmers competed at the 2008 United States Olympic Trials.
 Wise was responsible for the sprinters starting in 2004, and they accounted for more than 50 percent of Yale’s points at the Ivy League Championships during his time coaching them.